Charter School Case Studies: Failures Despite Generous Funding and Stanford Backing

 While there are many success stories of charter schools, there are also failures.
 Learn about two examples of charter schools that have not turned the tide in suffering school districts.

-Charter schools have traditionally been known for producing high test scores and academically prepared students, despite facing challenges in districts that standard public schools have been unable to overcome.
+Charter schools have traditionally been known for producing high test scores and academically prepared students despite facing challenges in districts that standard public schools have been unable to overcome.
 However, the establishment of a charter school does not guarantee improved performance all of the time.
-Even when plenty of money is invested and renowned academic experts are called in, the schools may fall short from time to time.
+Even when plenty of money is invested, and renowned academic experts are called in, the schools may fall short occasionally.

 This video explains why charter schools can succeed.

-This article reports on two charter schools that are struggling despite an infrastructure of support.
+This article reports on two struggling charter schools despite an infrastructure of support.

 Trouble Brewing in New Jersey Charter School

 Newark's Lady Liberty Academy was a troubled school that many in public education in New Jersey hoped to revive.
-Situated in a low-income area of the state, those involved with the charter school adopted a new commitment a year ago to show just what the right type of education could do for at-risk kids.
+Situated in a low-income area of the state, those involved with the charter school adopted a new commitment a year ago to show just what the correct type of education could do for at-risk kids.

 Newark Mayor Cory Booker wooed in public school superstar Glen Pinder, a high-profile principal from New York's Harlem Children's Zone.
-Pinder was given the challenging task of turning over a new leaf at Lady Liberty, raising test scores and morale of staff and students at the same time.
+Pinder was tasked with turning over a new leaf at Lady Liberty, raising test scores and the morale of staff and students simultaneously.

-Although parents saw the changes when the school opened their doors last fall, the honeymoon was short-lived.
-Pinder announced to parents that the school was failing, and that they needed to make serious improvements before state officials visited the school that December.
+Although parents saw the changes when the school opened its doors last fall, the honeymoon was short-lived.
+Pinder announced to parents that the school was failing and that they needed to make serious improvements before state officials visited the school that December.
 However, hold-over staffers became concerned that the administration was going too far in staging the visit by state officials, prepping parents and students for interviews to make the best impression possible.

 This video documents the construction of Lady Liberty Academy.